dtamayo/reboundx/doc/index.rst

 =======

 REBOUNDx (eXtras) allows you to easily incorporate additional physics into your REBOUND N-body integrations.
-Most users' main reference point in the documentation is the list of implemented :ref:`effects` and their associated parameters.
+The main documentation to refer back to is the :ref:`effects` page.
 Each effect links to both a Python and C example demonstrating its use.
+If you are using REBOUNDx for the first time check out the quickstart guides below with installation instructions.

 If you clone the repository at `https://github.com/dtamayo/reboundx <https://github.com/dtamayo/reboundx>`_ you can load and run all the jupyter notebook examples locally (under reboundx/ipython_examples) as well as the C examples (under reboundx/examples.
 In the terminal you can run the example in each folder with ``make clean && make && ./rebound``).